encore428/minesweeper/README.md

 **Left click to expose a slate**

-You start the game by left-clicking on any un-exposed slates.
-When you left-click the slate, the slate becomes exposed.
+Player starts the game by left-clicking on any un-exposed slates.
+When player left-clicks the slate, the slate becomes exposed.
-- If this slate has a mine, all the mines in the canvas explode, and you lose the game.
+- If this slate has a mine, all the mines in the canvas explode, and player loses the game.
 - If this slate has no mine, it reveals a number from 0 to 8, which indicates the number of mines hidden in its neighboring slates.
 This is called **intelligence** of that slate.
-When intelligence is 0, it is simply left blank instead of showing the zero digit.
+When **intelligence** is 0, it is simply left blank instead of showing the zero digit.

 The goal of the game is to left-click and thus expose all the slates that have no mines.
 Regardless of the game assistance selected, the player can left-click on any slate.